Dodman101/mobile-money-project/README.md

 Acknowledgments
 ---------------

--   Data sources: Central Bank of Kenya, Communications Authority of Kenya
+-   Data sources: Central Bank of Kenya, Communications Authority of Kenya, Kaggle Datasets (Kenya's Mobile Money Payments Data by Collins Ogombo)
 -   Academic references on mobile money and financial inclusion
 -   Open source community for the excellent data analysis and visualization tools